hitorilabs/hitorilabs.github.io/content/posts/inspiration.md

 title: Inspiration
 summary: |
     I started a pseudonymous account to work on unhinged software + ai projects.
-Not working on illegal stuff, just air gapping my network from any idiots out there.
+Not working on illegal stuff.
 description: |
     what would you do with a momentary spark of motivation? bocci learned how to code and started a new venture.